 To Make Ahead and Freeze

-This soup freeze really well, just transfer it to a freezer-proof container or zip lock bag and allow to cool completely.
+This soup freezes really well, just transfer it to a freezer-proof container or zip-lock bag and allow it to cool completely.
 Remember to write the portion size on it and the date frozen.
 To thaw out, leave in the fridge overnight then heat up on the stove or in the Thermomix when ready to use.